 Sundays: Fire ceremony and Purification 10 am / Sunday Service 11 am.
 Temple open throughout the day.

 *The Temple may be reserved on occasion for special events that are not listed here.
 If you would like to make sure you can visit, please call #7500 before you plan to visit*

 A few Guidelines

-~ Please wear a mask when inside the Temple.
-If you are experiencing any cold-like symptoms, we ask that you kindly visit only from outside.
+~ Please wear a mask when inside the Temple if you are experiencing any cold-like symptoms.

 ~ Others may be meditating in the Sanctuary, please observe silence when inside.